 Virtualization Glossary of Terms You Should Know

 by Bridget.Giacinto, on Oct 27, 2020 6:30:00 AM

 Put simply, when you run a different operating system on top of the primary operating system, this secondary operating system is referred to as a virtual machine.
-Virtualization allows you to run multiple virtual machines (called Guests) on a single physical machine (called a Host), meaning you can share the same CPU, memory, video card, hard disk etc. By sharing hardware, you save not only on the cost of the hardware, but also on the energy needed to cool that hardware.
+Virtualization allows you to run multiple virtual machines (called Guests) on a single physical machine (called a Host), meaning you can share the same CPU, memory, video card, hard disk, etc. By sharing hardware, you save not only on the cost of the hardware but also on the energy needed to cool that hardware.

 One of the benefits of virtualization is that it is highly scalable and efficient.
 In just minutes, you can spin up a new virtual machine, copy a VM or move it to a new host server as needed to better utilize your hardware.

-Virtualization Glossary of Terms You Should Know:
+Virtualization Terminology You Should Know:

 Virtualization – Refers to the technology that allows for the creation of software-based virtual machines that can run multiple operating systems from a single physical machine.
 This allows a single physical machine to run multiple virtual machines which in turn may run their own operating systems to serve individual dedicated purposes.

 Virtual Machine (Guest VM) – A self-contained software emulation of a machine, which does not physically exist, but shares resources of an underlying physical machine.
 It runs its own operating system, applications, processes, etc.

 VM Cluster – A collection of VM Hosts that act as a single large host.
-If one of the hosts are removed, all of the VMs that the host was running seamlessly continue running on the other hosts.
+If one of the hosts is removed, all of the VMs that the host was running seamlessly continue running on the other hosts.
 A true VM cluster requires shared storage such as a SAN/NAS device.

-P2V (Physical to Virtual) – Refers to the process of migrating operating systems, applications and data from the hard disk of a physical server to a virtual machine.
+P2V (Physical to Virtual) – Refers to the process of migrating operating systems, applications, and data from the hard disk of a physical server to a virtual machine.

-VM Backup – Virtual machine backup can be performed multiple different ways depending on the backup software and the type of hypervisor that the VM guest resides on.
-The backup software guards against data loss and can be used to recover files in the event of hardware failure or other disaster.
+VM Backup – Virtual machine backup can be performed in multiple different ways depending on the backup software and the type of hypervisor that the VM guest resides on.
+The backup software guards against data loss and can be used to recover files in the event of hardware failure or other disasters.

 VM Single File Restore – The ability to restore a single file from a virtual machine rather than restoring the entire machine.
 Without this feature, VM backup software would need to be installed on both the host and the guests in order to retrieve a single file from a virtual machine.

 VM Replication – The ability to replicate virtual machines at the server virtualization level using replication software.
 Provides redundancy for quick VM recovery and reduced downtime in the event of failure or disaster. ( Read: What is Virtual Machine Replication )

 Types of Virtualization: (Categorization Layers)

 Application Virtualization – The separation of the installation of an application from the underlying operating system on which it is executed.
-Application virtualization is layered on top of other virtualization technologies, allowing computing resources to be distributed dynamically in real-time.
+Application virtualization is layered on top of other virtualization technologies, allowing computing resources to be distributed dynamically in real time.

 Network Virtualization – The process of combining hardware and software network resources to create a single pool of resources that make up a virtual network that can be accessed without regard to the physical component.

 Storage Virtualization – The process of consolidating the physical storage from multiple network storage devices so that it appears to be a single storage unit.
 Learn more about storage virtualization.

 Desktop Virtualization – The process of virtualizing desktop computers using virtualization software, such that the desktop computer and the associated operating system and applications are separated from the physical client device that is used to access it.

 Virtual Desktop Infrastructure (VDI) – The practice of hosting a desktop environment within a virtual machine that runs on a centralized or remote server.
+Learn more about VDI.